youssicode/Profile-Card-Component/README.md

 ### What I learned

-- To be intresded in details.
+-To be interested in details.
-- Dealing with FlexBox Layout and practicing its properties.
+-Dealing with FlexBox Layout and practicing its properties.
-- dealing and Choosing the apropriate unit (Pixel, Viewport units, Percentage)
+-Choosing the appropriate unit (Pixel, Viewport units, Percentage)
 ````
 body {
   width: 100vw;